jcawley5/SKR-Learning-Journey/Unit-4/README.md

 kubectl get svc
 ```

+Review in the Kyma dashboard under the namespace menu option **Discovery and Network > Services**

 #### Task 2: Expose the service with an API Rule

 Apply the API Rule manifest to the cluster.